Redditor Offends His Best Friend By Telling Her That Taking Care of Dogs Doesn't Make Her Qualified to Take Care of a Baby

 This Redditor isn't aware that there's a qualification test

 Expectations surrounding parenting can create significant pressure, especially for those considering becoming parents.
-Research shows that societal norms and media portrayals often set unrealistic standards for parenting capabilities.
-A study published in the *Psychological Bulletin* indicates that such pressures can lead to anxiety and self-doubt in prospective parents.
+Societal norms and media portrayals often set unrealistic standards for parenting capabilities.
 The dog owner may internalize these expectations, causing her to feel inadequate in comparison to her friend's comments.

 This Redditor used to joke about their cat and dog